 example.com/foo) but you must not include a wildcard

 *anywhere in the path

-- You may specify wildcards in a query (
+- You may specify wildcards in a querystring (

-example.com?bar=*); you may omit the path to have the querystring checked on all pages, or include a path to only check the querystring on pages within the path.
+example.com?bar=*).
+You may omit the preceding path component to have that querystring checked on all pages, or include a path to only check the querystring on pages within the path.

 - A rule of

 blob:*doesn’t seem to match blob URLs, while a rule of

 Unfortunately, there’s not a great debugger for figuring out the proper syntax.
 You can use the